tkozuch/cms-quiz-app-demonstration/README.md

 ### <div id='s1-3-3' />Minor string format limitation

 Adding a time-like string (f.e.
 3:45) as title may result in the field being considered a number for some reason and prevent site build.
+This can be worked around by adding a " " (space) sign to the string.

 This is most likely a Decap CMS issue.